-Thus, we discussed all possible ways to find the folder path and copy the file path on Windows 10.
+Thus, we discussed all possible ways to find the folder path and copy the file path on Windows 10 and 11.
 Should you have any questions related to this article, please drop a comment below.

 Read Next: How to Hide a Drive on Windows 10